alejandroch1202/alejandroch1202/README.md

 ## Skills
 - JavaScript / TypeScript.
-- Node.js.
 - React.js.
 - Next.js.
+- Node.js.
 - Express.js.
-- Sequelize (PostgreSQL & MySQL)
+- MongoDB & PostgreSQL/MySQL

 ## Contact
 I am open to new job opportunities.
 I'm always learning, I can work remotely and in some specific cases I am open to moving to work in person or hybrid.
 If you have any questions, feel free to email me or contact me on any of the platforms below: